How to Become A Personal Injury Lawyer

 Build trial muscle

-While most cases end in settlement, defense adjusters track which attorneys can win a verdict.
+While most cases settle, defense adjusters track which attorneys are likely to win a verdict.
 Attend three CLEs a year, enter volunteer trials for mock juror feedback, and keep a digital library of closing argument clips that resonate.

 Use online space wisely

 Post weekly micro-videos: “Three things to do after a rear-end crash,” or “What makes a contingency fee fair?”
+OR, What percentage lawyers take from settlements?”
 Keep each under one minute with captions for silent scrolls.
 Authentic, low-production clips often outrank slick ads because they feel real.

 Mind the rules

 Utah’s ethics code bars statements like “best in town.”
 Share facts instead: years in practice, trial wins, or bilingual staff.
-Transparency builds trust faster than slogans.
+Transparency builds trust faster than slogans and reduces the chances clients feel the need to fire your personal injury lawyer.

 Give back